Lenape Voices Project

 1. naxa witkuxkuwàk – three sisters – Lower School Garden

-3. chulëns – bird – By the Fire Circle
+3. chulëns – bird – In the circle in front of the Farmhouse

 4. xanikw – squirrel – South Entrance, bottom of the hill by the Granolithic